 There are ‘holes’ in Europe’s circular economy, says the Basel Action Network after conducting a two-year long study on illegal exports of electronic scrap.
 Of the 314 tracked units of equipment deployed in the study, 19 (or 6%) were shipped abroad.

 GPS trackers were installed in desktop computers, printers as well as flatscreen displays.
 The 314 end-of-life devices originated in Germany (54), Italy (48), Spain (45), the United Kingdom (39) Belgium (29), Ireland (24), Poland (20), Denmark (20), Austria (18), and Hungary (17).

 Likely to be illegal

 Of the 19 exported units found in the new study, over 60% were shipped to developing countries.
-‘These exports were highly likely to be illegal,’ notes the Basel Action Network (BAN).
+‘These exports were likely to be illegal,’ so claims the Basel Action Network (BAN).
 Africa was by far the region of the world ‘most targeted’ by EU e-waste exporters, receiving close to 40% of tracked e-scrap leaving the EU; most were shipped to Nigeria, followed by Ghana and Tanzania.

 ‘If we extrapolate based on continental volumes and our study’s percentages, we arrive at an estimated flow of 152 600 tonnes of e-scrap per annum moving from Europe to Africa,’ BAN reports.
 Meanwhile, the nation exporting the most e-waste was the UK with 5 shipments, followed by Denmark and Ireland with 3 each.